 Progress.
 Made possible.

-MOKA’s Community Living Supports Program provides support for adults (18 years and older) with intellectual and developmental disabilities throughout West Michigan.
+MOKA’s Group Community Living Supports Program provides support for adults (18 years and older) with intellectual and developmental disabilities throughout West Michigan.
 The program is a perfect fit for those that desire increased independence through their person-centered planning goals in the context of group activities.

 Group Community Living Supports is designed to assist people in meeting their specific goals of community inclusion, independence and productivity.
 The program focuses on building relationships, improving interactions, and developing life skills; helping each person become more involved, and integrated into their community.
 Experiences offered in the program include volunteering and participation in regular community activities in order to support full inclusion in the community.